IreneGithundi/alx-low_level_programming/0x01-variables_if_else_while/README.md

 This is C that  prints the alphabet in lowercase, followed by a new line using the putchar function.
 ## 3-print_alphabets.c
 This is a C program that prints the alphabet in lowercase, and then in uppercase, followed by a new line using the putchar function.
+## 4-print_alphabt.c
+This is a C program that prints alphabet in lower case except q and e followed by a newline using the putchar function.